mongodb/specifications/source/auth/auth.rst

 MONGODB-OIDC authenticates using an `OpenID Connect (OIDC)
 <https://openid.net/specs/openid-connect-core-1_0.html>`_ access token.

+Drivers MUST support the machine-to-machine authentication flow, which is described in this section.
+The machine-to-machine authentication flow is intended to be used in cases where human interaction is not practical or necessary, such as for web services.  sometimes called "Workforce Identity Federation" in OIDC Identity Provider documentation.

+Drivers MAY support the human-in-the-loop authentication flow described in the `Human Authentication Flow`_ section.

 TODO: Add background on what part of the auth flow drivers play specifically.

+The machine-to-machine OIDC authentication flow is called "Workforce Identity Federation" by many Identity Providers.

 `MongoCredential`_ Properties
 `````````````````````````````